DBZ06/DBZ06/README.md

 ## Hi there 👋
-- 🔭 Undergraduate Computer Engineering at UFMG (Federal Univercity of Minas Gerais)
+- 🔭 Undergraduate Computer Engineering at UFMG (Federal Univercity of Minas Gerais).
-- 💭 Learning C/C++
+- 💭 Learning C/C++.
+- 🧭 Just geting some knowlege!!